HIV/AIDS in Australia: History

-Spurred to action both by the emergence of the disease amongst their social networks and by public hysteria and vilification, gay, lesbian, drug user and sex worker communities and organisations were instrumental in the rapid creation of AIDS councils (though their names varied), sex worker organisations, drug user organisations and positive people's groups.
+Spurred to action both by the emergence of the disease amongst their social networks and by public hysteria and vilification, gay & lesbian, people who use drugs illicitly and sex worker communities and organisations were instrumental in the respective rapid creation of AIDS councils, Drug User Organisations (DUOs), sex worker organisations and positive people's groups.
 The AIDS councils were formed in South Australia, Victoria and Western Australia in 1983, and in New South Wales, Queensland, Tasmania and the Australian Capital Territory in 1985.
+The peer-based DUOs were first founded between 1985 and 1992 to prevent the transmission of HIV among people who injected drugs illicitly.

-The state and territory AIDS councils, along with the other national peak organisations representing at-risk groups Australian Injecting & Illicit Drug Users League (AIVL), National Association of People with HIV Australia (NAPWHA), Anwernekenhe National Aboriginal and Torres Strait Islander HIV/AIDS Alliance (ANA), the Scarlet Alliance, and the Australian Federation of AIDS Organisations, all contribute to Australia's response to HIV.
+The state and territory AIDS councils, along with the national peak organisations representing at-risk groups: the Australian Injecting & Illicit Drug Users League (AIVL) - formerly the Australian IV League, the National Association of People with HIV Australia (NAPWHA), Anwernekenhe National Aboriginal and Torres Strait Islander HIV/AIDS Alliance (ANA), the Scarlet Alliance, and the Australian Federation of AIDS Organisations (AFAO), all contribute actively to Australia's response to HIV.

 Non-governmental organisations formed swiftly and have remained prominent in addressing AIDS in Australia.
-The most notable include the AIDS Trust of Australia, formed in 1987, The Victorian AIDS Council (VAC), formed in July 1983, and the Bobby Goldsmith Foundation, founded in mid 1984.
+The most notable include the AIDS Trust of Australia, formed in 1987, The Victorian AIDS Council (VAC), now known as Thorne Harbour Health, formed in July 1983, and the Bobby Goldsmith Foundation, founded in mid 1984.
 The Bobby Goldsmith Foundation is one of Australia's oldest HIV/AIDS charities.
 The Foundation is named in honour of Bobby Goldsmith, one of Australia's early victims of the disease, who was an athlete and active gay community member, who won 17 medals in swimming at the first Gay Olympics, in San Francisco in 1982.
 The Foundation had its origins in a network of friends who organised care for Goldsmith to allow him to live independently during his illness, until his death in June 1984.
 This approach to supporting care and independent living in the community is the basis of the Foundation's work, but is also an approach reflected in the activities and priorities of many HIV/AIDS organisations in Australia.

 In 1985, Eve van Grafhorst was ostracised since she had contracted HIV/AIDS caused by a transfusion of infected blood.
-The family moved to New Zealand where she died at the age of 11.
+The family moved to New Zealand, where she died at the age of 11.

+A 1993 article by Brisbane newspaper columnist Lawrie Kavanagh, in which he alleged a HIV education and support program for gay youth was government-sponsored recruitment for "a sewer practice," provoked a crowd 'Die-In' protest outside the offices of The Courier Mail.